Mortgages for Foster Carers

 How foster carer income is calculated

-Each mortgage provider has their own attitude to foster carer income.
-There are those who will not include it at all in assessing affordability, others that factor in a capped percentage and some who will use 100%.
+Each mortgage provider has its own attitude to foster carer income.
+Some will not include it at all in assessing affordability, others will factor in a capped percentage, and some will use 100%.

-Likewise, there are lenders who will only include part of any other income sources such as self-employed work or benefits.
-That’s why it’s crucial to find a lender who is sympathetic to your circumstances.
+Likewise, some lenders only include part of other income sources, such as self-employed work or benefits.
+That’s why finding a lender sympathetic to your circumstances is crucial.

-If you go to a lender who either doesn’t consider foster carer income or caps it, this can have a negative impact on your borrowing capacity.
+If you go to a lender who either doesn’t consider foster carer income or caps it, this can negatively impact your borrowing capacity.

 This is because mortgage providers calculate the maximum amount you can borrow using income multiples.
 Typically, they multiply your eligible income by between four and five times to work out your maximum loan amount.